99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Activity task:
 allows you to have the task work performed by an Activity worker (Apps on EC2 / Lambda / mobile device...)
-after it sends a SendTaskSuccess or SendTaskFailure.
-To set how long it should run TiemoutSettings, periodic send beat
+after it sends a "SendTaskSuccess" or "SendTaskFailure".
+To set how long it should run "TiemoutSettings", periodic send beat
-with SendTaskHeartBeat
+with "SendTaskHeartBeat"

 2 types of workflows:
 - Standard (default):